Fishing With Garlic, An Underrated & Cheap Bait Attractant

 To a beginner, it is not known that garlic is widely used for carp fishing.
 Its strong and distinctive smell and taste attract carp from far away.

-This garlic flavor is best added to boilies, both those available commercially and also in homemade versions.
+This garlic flavour is best added to boilies, both commercially available and in homemade versions.
 Anglers use it year-round because it is relatively cheap, effective, and easy to use.

-It makes one of the best carp baits when used in boilies and other attractive ingredients.
+It makes one of the best carp baits for boilies and other attractive ingredients.

 Garlic contains sulfide molecules which release very easily in water.
-This aroma travels long distances underwater, significantly further than a natural food even when using glugs on boilies.
+This aroma travels long distances underwater, significantly further than natural food, even when using glugs on boilies.

-Because it’s not seen as a threat or suspicious, the carp’s reaction is to go and investigate, when the aroma is sensed by the carp, it will trigger a response to eat the bait.
+Because it’s not seen as a threat or suspicious, the carp’s reaction is to go and investigate.
+When the carp sense the aroma, it will trigger a response to eating the bait.

 Do Barbel And Chub Like Garlic?

-Barbel and chub just love meat, soaking luncheon meat in garlic oil makes the perfect bait for catching barbel and chub.
+Barbel and chub love meat.
+Soaking luncheon meat in garlic oil makes the perfect bait for catching barbel and chub.

-Another option when fishing rivers either in summer or in the winter is to add garlic powder to the cubed meat and allow it to coat the outside for as long as possible.
-I have often added the powder to cheese cubes to give it that extra attraction when the chub and barbel just don’t seem to be in a biting mood.
+Another option when fishing rivers, either in summer or in the winter, is to add garlic powder to the cubed meat and allow it to coat the outside for as long as possible.
+I have often added the powder to cheese cubes to give it that extra attraction when the chub and barbel don’t seem to be in a biting mood.

 Try to add the powder the night before to give it a more lasting impact and smell.